-- Stay well outside the 250-foot non-solicitation perimeter with all of your line warming activities! - It would be prudent to discuss your plans in advance with local election officials, in light of their discretion to prohibit your activities. - Allow both voters and nonvoters to participate. - You can call Election Protection if you need assistance with what is happening at your polling place: 1-866-OUR-VOTE (1-866-687-8683).
+- Stay well outside the 40-foot no solicitation perimeter with all of your line warming activities! - Allow both voters and nonvoters to participate. - You can call Election Protection if you need assistance with what is happening at your polling place: 1-866-OUR-VOTE (1-866-687-8683).
 Election Protection also tries to staff volunteer lawyers on the ground on election day who can assist in person if needed.

-- Sound amplification devices: Sound amplification devices are prohibited if they are used to influence voting via advertising or political activity.
-You may use such devices for entertainment, but be careful not to play a radio station that might carry political advertising. - Remember IRS rules still apply: IRS rules for nonprofit organizations always apply even to your state level work.
+- Special noise restrictions apply: Virginia law prohibits the use of loudspeakers within 300 feet of a polling place on an election day. - Remember IRS rules still apply: IRS rules for nonprofit organizations always apply even to your state level work.
 501(c)(3) organizations must remain strictly nonpartisan in all of their line warming activities. - Federal election and bribery rules may also apply: In any election where federal candidates are also on the ballot, federal election rules also apply.
 See: https://bolderadvocacy.org/resource/can-a-nonprofit-provide-incentives-to-encourage-citizens-to-register-to-vote-or-vote/